Praveen Nischol

 Praveen Nischol is a producer, director and writer.
 He has made feature films, TV serials and TV commercials.
 He is the younger brother of actor Navin Nischol.

 Early life and education

 Praveen Nischol was born in Delhi and had his early education in Park English School in Calcutta.
-In Class 8 he was awarded the gold medal for the most outstanding student of the year.
-From his early years, he was very active on stage in acting and debates in which he won many awards.
-After class 8 he shifted to Delhi and finished his schooling at Delhi Public School, where he won many awards in debates and was also given the best actor award at the school's annual day function, by then-President of India Dr. Zakir Hussain.
+He shifted to Delhi and finished his schooling at Delhi Public School, where he won many awards in debates and was also given the best actor award at the school's annual day function, by then-President of India Dr. Zakir Hussain.

 Nischol did his graduation in BSc from St. Stephen's College in Delhi University.
 He then joined M.A. in philosophy in Hindu College (Delhi University), but left it halfway and went to Mumbai to work in films and join his brother Navin Nischol, who was then playing the lead man in his first Bollywood movie, Sawan Bhadon.

 Career

 Nischol started his career as a director with the film Jaan Se Pyara starring Navin, Rekha, Reena Roy, Amjad Khan, and Prem Chopra, with music by R. D. Burman.
 The movie started with the recording of two songs sung by Asha Bhosle.
 The special effects of this movie were done by John Dykstra of Apogee Studios, Los Angeles, who had made the epic film Star Wars in partnership with George Lucas.
 Nischol shot seven reels of the film but then the movie was abandoned by the producer as he ran into financial difficulties which did not allow the film to be taken over by any other production house.